- GO TO CONSUMER SITE

 Transitioning to your top:

-Using your Sam Villa 7" Dry Cutting Shear, take diagonal sections and cut at a 45 degree angle leaving the longest hair on your dominant parted side (the side you part on).
+Using your Professional 7" Dry Cutting Shear, take diagonal sections and cut at a 45 degree angle leaving the longest hair on your dominant parted side (the side you part on).
 Repeat throughout the top.
 Leave weight along your parted side as desired to create a ledge.
 Point cut and texturize to collapse unwanted bulk and lay hair correctly to the head form.

 Add a gel or grooming spray and blow dry as desired.
 Once the hair is dry and in finish design shape, refine and blend using clipper over comb as well as blending shear over comb.
 Use your Sam Villa Reversible Blending shears to remove weight and excess bulk.